The reason for the Crimean War. Crimean War

 Balkan theater of the Crimean War in 1854

-Crimean War in the Transcaucasian theater in 1854
+The Crimean War in the Transcaucasian theater in 1854

 Defense of Sevastopol during the Crimean War

-Panorama Defense of Sevastopol (view from Malakhov Kurgan).
+Panorama of the Defense of Sevastopol (view from Malakhov Kurgan).
 Artist F. Roubaud, 1901-1904

-Crimean War in the Transcaucasian theater in 1855
+The Crimean War in the Transcaucasian theater in 1855

-To complete the description of the Crimean War, one should also mention some of the secondary actions taken against Russia by the Western allies.
-On June 14, 1854, an allied squadron of 80 ships, under the command of the English Admiral Nepier, appeared at Kronstadt, then withdrew to the Aland Islands, and returned to their harbors in October.
-On July 6 of the same year, two English ships bombarded the Solovetsky Monastery on the White Sea, unsuccessfully demanding its surrender, and on August 17, an allied squadron also arrived at the port of Petropavlovsk in Kamchatka and, shelling the city, made a landing, which was soon repulsed.
-In May 1855, a strong allied squadron was sent to the Baltic Sea for the second time, which, after standing for some time near Kronstadt, went back in the autumn; combat activity it was limited only to the bombing of Sveaborg.
+To complete the description of the Crimean War, it is also worth mentioning some minor actions taken against Russia by the Western allies.
+On June 14, 1854, an allied squadron of 80 ships, under the command of the English admiral Napier, appeared near Kronstadt, then retreated to the Åland Islands, and in October returned to their harbors.
+On July 6 of the same year, two English ships bombarded the Solovetsky Monastery on the White Sea, unsuccessfully demanding its surrender, and on August 17, an allied squadron also arrived at the port of Petropavlovsky on Kamchatka and, having fired at the city, made a landing, which was soon repulsed.
+In May 1855, a strong allied squadron was sent to the Baltic Sea for the second time, which, after standing for some time near Kronstadt, went back in the fall; combat activity it was limited only to the bombing of Sveaborg.

 Results of the Crimean War